lmc2179/lmc2179.github.io/drafts/sympy.md

 IMAGE

 And there you have it!
 We've used our expression for the maximum of the model to find the value of $x$ and $y$ that maximizes revenue.
 I'll note here that in a full experimental analysis, you would want to do more than just this: you'd also want to check the specification of your quadratic model, and consider the uncertainty around the maximum.
-In practice, I'd probably do this by running a Bayesian version of the quadratic regression and getting the joint posterior of $(x_*, y_*)$.
+In practice, I'd probably do this by running a Bayesian version of the quadratic regression and getting the joint posterior of $(x_{*}$ and $y_{*})$.
 You could probably also do some Taylor expanding to come up with standard errors for these, if you wanted to do _even more_ calculus.